utdata/icj-project-template/README.md

 ## Setup

-Make sure you have gulp installed globally: `npm install -g gulp-cli`.
+If you are in my ICJ class, this is already done, but others will need to make sure you have gulp installed globally: `npm install -g gulp-cli`.

 Download this directory, then `cd` into the project directory.